 If you are familiar with my Upside Down College Search process, you will know that I advocate starting the college search with a list of schools that will be affordable for your family rather than figuring out later which schools on your student’s list will be affordable.
-If you are not yet familiar with the Upside Down College Search process, you can register for my next free webinar to explain it here.
+If you are not yet familiar with the Upside Down College Search process, you can register for my next LIVE online free training to explain it here.

 Before we go any further, let’s dispel a few merit scholarship myths.

 Merit Scholarship Myths

 - Only the best students get merit scholarships – this is simply not true according to the data.
 Here are some examples from my meritscholarshiplist.com database of over 11,500 merit scholarships offered by colleges around the country that prove not only top students get good merit scholarships:

 - There are over 1,300 scholarships listed with a minimum ACT requirement of 24 or lower and a minimum GPA requirement of 3.5 or lower.